Orientation and Travel Tips

 Luggage weight limits and restricted items

 Cuba restricts total incoming luggage weight to 30 kilos (66 pounds).
-If you bring more you could be subject to a 10.00 CUC (Cuban Convertible Peso) surcharge per extra kilo (2.2 pounds).
-An additional 10-kilo (22 pound) allowance is made for donations of medicines and medical items.
+If you bring more you could be subject to a 10.00 CUP (Cuban Peso) surcharge per extra kilo (2.2 pounds).
+An additional allowance of 10 kilograms (22 pounds) is made for donations of medicines and medical items.

 PERMITTED ITEMS: You can take photographic and video cameras, personal DVD, PDA, CD and game device, cell phones, including ones that are GPS enabled (all are costly to use), laptops, MP3 players, hair dryers, electric shavers, binoculars, portable radio receivers, musical instruments, and sound recording devices FOR PERSONAL USE.
 If you take more than one of the above items, Cuban Customs may ask if you intend to leave them on the island.
 If you do, tariffs may apply.
 If you take more than the equivalent of $5,000 CAD in cash, you'll need to declare it.